 - highly antigenic and free from serious side effects; high cost.

-b. rabies vaccines, adsorbed ( RNA): Made on diploid cell line derived from fetal rhesus monkey lung cells; inactivated with EPL and concentration by adsorption to aluminum phosphate.
+- Rabies vaccines, adsorbed ( RNA): made on diploid cell line derived from fetal rhesus monkey lung cells; inactivated with EPL and concentration by adsorption to aluminum phosphate.

-c. purified chick embryo cell vaccine ( PCEC) prepared from fixed rabies virus strain flury LEP grown in chicken fibroblasts; inactivated with BPL and further purified by zonal centrifugation.
+- Purified chick embryo cell vaccine ( PCEC): prepared from fixed rabies virus strain fury LEP grown in chicken fibroblasts; inactivated with BPL and further purified by zonal centrifugation.

 - prepared by cold ethanol fractionation from plasma of hyperimmunized humans